Fusion-Party-Aus/Formal-Documents/Constitution.md

 **_Member entitled to vote_** means a Member who under sub-rule 14(1) is entitled to vote at a general meeting;

-**_National Campaign Coordinator_** means the Committee office bearer established by sub-rule 45(1)(e), whose role is to promote and oversee all the campaign activities of the Association, both electoral and non-electoral;
+**_National Campaign Coordinator_** means the Committee office bearer established by sub-rule 44(1)(e), whose role is to promote and oversee all the campaign activities of the Association, both electoral and non-electoral;

 **_National Executive_** means the Committee governed by Part 5 of these Rules;

+**_National Registration Coordinator_** means the Committee office bearer established by sub-rule 44(1)(f), whose role is to facilitate and oversee all registration activities of the Association with the relevant electoral commissions;

 **_Operations Manual_** means the document defined in rule [101] that contains Association policies and procedures and other critical operations information;